revathisrie/learning-notes/READ_03.md

 ## Setting up a Repository
 **Importing**:
-  * _Switch to the target project’s directory
+  * Switch to the target project’s directory
+               * $ cd test
-  * _Use the git init command
+  * Use the git init command
+               * $ git init
-  * _To start tracking these repository files, perform an initial commit by typing the following.
+  * To start tracking these repository files, perform an initial commit by typing the following.
+               * $ git add *.c
+               * $ git add LICENSE
+               * $ git commit -m “any message here”